 In general, the proposed methods for quantitative imaging of angiogenesis are not specific to prostate cancer only, and future application to other types of cancer can also be envisaged.

 Massimo Mischi received the M.Sc. degree in Electronic Engineering at La Sapienza University of Rome (Italy) in 1999.
 In 2004, he received the Ph.D. degree from the Eindhoven University of Technology (TU/e, the Netherlands).
-In 2007, he became assistant professor and since 2011 he is associate professor at the Electrical Engineering Faculty of the TU/e.
+In 2011, he became associate professor, and since 2018 he is full professor at the Electrical Engineering Faculty of the TU/e.
 Since 2013, he is director of the Biomedical Diagnostics Research Lab of the TU/e (www.bmdresearch.nl), and since 2014 he coordinates the Healthcare Research program of the Electrical Engineering Faculty (TU/e).
 His research focuses on model-based quantitative analysis of biomedical signals and images, spanning from heart and muscle electrophysiology up to ultrasound and magnetic-resonance imaging.
 He was awarded with the STW VIDI Grant in 2009 and with the ERC Starting Grant in 2011 for his research on contrast-enhanced ultrasound imaging of angiogenesis for cancer diagnostics.
 Massimo Mischi has (co)authored over 100 journal papers and 150 conference contributions.
 He is Senior Member of the IEEE, Chairman of the IEEE EMBS Benelux Chapter, Secretary of the Dutch Society of Medical Ultrasound (EFSUMB Section), and board member of the ESUI (Urological Imaging Section of the European Association of Urology).
 He also serves as associate editor for the IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control and for the Journal BioMedical Engineering and Research (IRBM) published by Elsevier.

 Neuromorphic artificial touch sensors for hand bionic prostheses